build-js-app/build-app/README.md

 The aim of the project is to simplify development of modern full-stack JS applications, providing most of basic dev operations out of the box (build, run dev mode, lint, etc).

 Besides that it provides number of build in starter templates which will help you get started ASAP.
-There are number of technology choises such as React/Vue/Angular for client, Mongo/Postgres for storage, etc.
+There are number of technology choises such as React/Vue/Angular for client, Mongo/Postgres for storage.

 *Build App* works on macOS, Windows, and Linux.
 Project is in early stage of development.